Say you are given two quantum states and

 The history of the Quantum Fidelity can be traced back to the late 70’s and early 80’s to the works of Uhlmann [1] and Alberti [2], who were studying generalizations of the quantum mechanical transition probability between two states.
 In later years the Fidelity was studied by Richard Jozsa (who coined the term “Fidelity“) [3] and then by Benjamin Schumacher [4] in the context of quantum communications.

-As an initial problem to understand the meaning of the Quantum Fidelity let us consider the case when and
+As an initial problem to understand the meaning of the Quantum Fidelity let us consider the case when \rho and \sigma are pure states:

 In fact, we can define the Fidelity between pure states as: